akomic/docker-rails/rails_app/README.md

 rails_app
 =========

-Running Docker container with Rails, Unicorn and supervisor
+Running Docker container with Rails and Unicorn
 -----------------------------------------------------------

 Application is located on the host and mounted as volume in container.